-“My work has caused me to reflect on the fragility of health and life,” says Smith, who will be applying to Physician Assistant schools.
+“My work has caused me to reflect on the fragility of health and life,” said Smith, who will graduate from the program in a couple of weeks.
 He plans to work in underserved areas to bridge the goals of healthcare providers and the needs of patients.
 “Vulnerable populations need the most help, yet they tend to have the least access,” Smith said.
 “I get the greatest sense of fulfillment in helping those who need it most.
 It’s a great feeling.”

 photo: Connor Smith volunteering in the Dominican Republic